amandeepjutla/2019-abcd-asd/README.md

-# 2019-abcd-asd
+# Reported autism diagnosis is associated with psychotic-like experiences in the ABCD cohort: analytic code
-These scripts will reproduce the analyses reported in Jutla A, Donohue MR, Veenstra-VanderWeele J, Foss-Feig JH.
-"Reported autism diagnosis strongly predicts psychotic-like experiences in the Adolescent Brain Cognitive Development Cohort."
+These scripts will reproduce the analyses reported in our paper ["Reported autism diagnosis is associated with psychotic-like experiences in the Adolescent Brain Cognitive Development Cohort"](https://doi.org/10.1007/s00787-021-01738-1).

 # How to use